gismondichris/gismondichris.github.io/_tools/git.md

   - Customer Data Report
   - Discard List Report
   - Python TCP Server
+  - Backlog Generator
 ---

 I have used Git for years to manage my personal and work projects.
-Most of the time, I utilize the commandes available through IDE's like PyCharm.
+Most of the time, I utilize the commands available through IDE's like PyCharm.
 I have also utilize terminal commands as needed.
 I was the sole person making commits for all of my projects except for one educatoinal project.